grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* it may help the sense of isolation and being in a can if all action takes place _inside_ (the depot, the _Prospect_, the _Gnat_)
 	* having considered this, where I do have exterior shots so far I really like them.
 I'm not getting rid of them.
 	* Though perhaps they end up being the exception that proves the rule.
+* Even though it would have been cool to have people communicating on the boat through tubes, that's really a 19th century thing, and I think for where these boats are at, historically, it would just have to be intercoms.

 ### Editing notes (be sure to hit these in post-production editing):
 :post-prod: